Scott and Dan hit up the comics racks from 49 years ago…

 The Eagles’ anthemic Hotel California was a massive hit.
 It felt like it was played every third song on AM radio but I loved it each time.
 Other big tunes included When I Need You, by Leo Sayer; Southern Nights, by Glen Campbell; and, Stevie Wonder’s ebullient Sir Duke, my personal favorite from his storied catalogue.
 (It also felt like it was played every third song on the radio — and I loved it even more.)

-So many more to choose from: Don’t Leave Me This Way, by Thelma Houston; Couldn’t Get It Right, by the Climax Blue Band; I’m Your Boogie Man, by K.C. and the Sunshine Band; and, Lido Shuffle by Boz Skaggs.
+So many more to choose from: Don’t Leave Me This Way, by Thelma Houston; Couldn’t Get It Right, by the Climax Blues Band; I’m Your Boogie Man, by K.C. and the Sunshine Band; and, Lido Shuffle by Boz Skaggs.

 Led Zeppelin, meanwhile, was on a break between legs of their biggest tour, and what would turn out to be their last in North America.
 (On April 30, they set a record for paid attendance at a music concert — 76,229 at the Pontiac Silverdome, otherwise the home of the NFL’s Detroit Lions.)